tenstorrent/tt-CableGen/README.md

 #### 1. Cabling Descriptor Export
 Exports the current visualization as a `CablingDescriptor` textproto file:
+- **Based ONLY on hierarchy/topology information** (hostname, node_type, connections, logical structure)
+- **Physical location fields (Hall/Aisle/Rack/Shelf) are NEVER used**
-- Preserves hierarchical graph structure (in hierarchy mode)
+- Preserves hierarchical graph structure (when logical topology is present)
-- Exports flat structure with all hosts at root level (in location mode)
+- Exports flat structure with all hosts at root level (when no logical topology)
 - Includes all node configurations, connections, and metadata
 - Can be re-imported for round-trip editing

 #### 2. Deployment Descriptor Export
 Exports a `DeploymentDescriptor` textproto file:
+- **Uses physical location information** (Hall/Aisle/Rack/Shelf) when available
-- Lists all hosts with their physical locations (Hall/Aisle/Rack/Shelf)
+- Lists all hosts with their physical deployment locations
 - Used in conjunction with CablingDescriptor for complete system definition
 - Required input for cabling guide generation